 Health care is free in Scandinavian countries regardless of how much it cost.
 All states provide the high standard of elderly care.
 People get good health care live longer.

 Scandinavian people are accommodating and compassionate.
 They help each other; they also help disabled and old people when they are in need even though they do not know them.
 People never leave people in need before real help like ambulances arrive.

 People are generally generous.
 They donate a lot to voluntary organizations.
 They work free for welfare works.
 People are honest.
 I have lost my wallets several times but got it back from people who found it ,

 UN measure trust by the absence of corruption.
 Denmark and other Scandinavian are listed as least corrupt countries by Transparent International.

 Scandinavian countries are pleased countries according to criteria of UN.
 But many researchers challenge if these countries are pleased according to some most accepted definitions of happiness

-I have worked with several voluntary organizations.
-I have serious doubt if people here are very happy.
-Denmark, Norway, Sweden, and Finland d have rates of suicide and psychiatric distress that are in the top 15%-25% of the world’s nations.
+There is serious doubt if Scandinavian people are very happy.
+Denmark, Norway, Sweden, and Finland have the highest rate of suicide and psychiatric distress that are in the top 15%-25% of the world’s nations.